 Survey Your Surroundings

 The current was swift, but the wind was calm, so we didn’t worry about Sunshine doing her dance around the anchor.
-That only happens when the wind and tide are opposed.
+That only happens when the wind blows.

 Early the next morning, I woke when Sunshine spun 360 degrees.
 Obviously she’d wrapped the anchor line around the keel after all.
 I raced to the companionway, ready to start the engine, afraid she’d sever the line or pull up the anchor.
-But she straightened out and came to a stop at the end of the line.
+But she straightened out and came to a stop.
 Heart thumping, I checked the time, 5:10.
-The alarm wasn’t set to go off for another 20 minutes.
+We had another 20 minutesf for another 20 minutes before the alarm went off.
 I went back to bed.

 I should not have done that.
-When Tom got up twenty minutes later he found us listing slightly.
+Tom got up twenty minutes later and found us listing slightly.

 I jumped out of bed and tried to spring into action, but it was too late.
-We were well stuck and listing more every moment.
+Well stuck, we listed more every moment.
 Clearly, Sunshine had struck the mud bank at the same time she reached the end of her anchor line.
 If only I’d noticed how close she’d swung to shore I might have been able to start the engine and drive to deeper water.
 But groggy with sleep, I wasn’t that observant, so now we were in a bad situation.

 And when things go wrong in the anchorage:

 Listing away from shore is worse than listing toward shore.
 If the incoming tide doesn’t lift the boat fast enough it can swamp it.
 I was very afraid.
-As the angle got more acute, things began tumbling off the chart table and the shelves and shifting in the refrigerator.
+As the angle became more acute, things tumbled off the chart table and the shelves and shifted in the refrigerator.
 I couldn’t sit still.
-I wanted to be doing something to fix this situation, take some action to forestall disaster.
+I wanted to be doing something to fix this situation.
+There must be something I could do to forestall disaster.

-Tito was almost as afraid as I. After yowling a few times, she went to hide in the tumble of cushions in the aft cabin.
+Our boat cat, Tito, was almost as afraid as I. After yowling a few times, she hid in the tumble of cushions in the aft cabin.
 I got my phone and the Towboat number and went looking for a way to take a line to shore.
 My idea was to tie the mast to something solid to arrest the lean and give the hull a chance to re-float.
 So I tested the mud to see if I could walk to shore.
 All I got out of that foray was some mud stained clothing and an endorsement for Crocs.
 The mud tried to pull them off my feet each time I took a step, but I was able to pull them out using the strap.
 Boots would have filled with mud and disappeared.
 Love my Crocs.

 Be Realistic, but Be Positive

-Tom was being very stoic and zen about it all.
-He kept assuring me that the physics were in our favor.
-Sailboats are meant to lean over and then right themselves.
+Tom, very stoic and zen about it all, assured me physics would save us After all, sailboats are designed to lean over and then right themselves.
 Everything would work out.
 He manages his fear better than I do.

 I had a very hard time being passive and waiting for nature to take its course.
-I was seeing images of every beached wreck we’d passed along the ICW.
-An awful lot of them were leaned toward the waterway and filled with sand.
+In my mind’s eye I saw images of every beached wreck we’d passed along the ICW.
+An awful lot of them leaned toward the waterway, full sand.

 The tide was only an hour from extreme low.
-Which was some relief – it would be coming back in soon.
-But also a worry – it was still going out.
-She could roll quite a bit farther.
-Plus, we knew that not far from where she sat, the bottom dropped away sharply, we hoped it was far enough away.
+Which was some relief, as it would be coming back in soon.
+But I worried that Sunshine could roll quite a bit farther.
+According to the chart, not far from where she sat, the bottom dropped away sharply.
+We hoped she wasn’t lying on the edge.